signetlabdei/sem/README.md

 pipenv install
 ```

-If a development environment is needed, the `Pipfile`'s `dev-packages`
+If a development environment is also desired, the `Pipfile`'s
-can be installed by attaching the `--dev` flag to the above command.
+`dev-packages` can be installed by attaching the `--dev` flag to the
+command above.

 After this step, a sub-shell using the new virtual environment can be
 created by calling: